mk12/wkrpt/README.md

 Usage
 =====

-I recommend writing the work report using [ShareLaTeX][4].
-Copy this read-only project into your own account and then start editing:
+I recommend using [ShareLaTeX][4].
+Copy this project into your own account and then start editing:

 https://www.sharelatex.com/project/56ec6e084b34d2d1396daf1b